klumba12/vscroll/README.md

         </ul>
     </div>
 ```
+## Development
+To setup development environment make sure that npm is installed on your machine, after that just execute npm command for the project.
+`npm install`
 ##Testing
 We use phantomjs and jasmine to ensure quality of the code.
 The easiest way to run these asserts is to use npm command for the project.
 `npm test`
 ##How it works
 Since only `threshold` of elements is rendered, `$index` in